 10 ways to protect your customers' credit card data

-Accepting credit cards doesn't have to be a constant exercise in paranoia about whether or not your customers' credit card data is safe or not.
-Here are 10 ways to start.
+Accepting credit cards doesn't have to be a constant exercise in paranoia about whether your customers' credit card data is safe or not.
+Here are 10 solutions for protecting the credit card data of your customers.

 Like anything in life—when there's a lot on your plate, you can't manage it all without help.
-Card data security and fraud protection in your store is more than a one-person job.
+Card data security, fraud protection and securing your customers’ information in your store is more than a one-person job.
 It's everyone's job.
-Get everyone in your business, including your customers thinking about card data security and fraud at the point of sale.
+Get everyone in your business, including your customers, thinking about card data security and fraud at the point of sale.

 If your business also includes online transactions or recurring transactions used with card-on-file information, tokenization may be useful to you.
-Simply put, tokenization takes real credit card numbers and replaces them with card-like sequences that have meaning only to you and your processor, who in most instances also stores that data for you.
+Simply put, tokenization takes real credit card numbers and replaces them with card-like sequences that have meaning only to you and your credit card processor, who in most instances also stores that data for you.
 It lets you continue online and recurring customer transactions with greater piece of mind, knowing that card data is not being stored on your systems.
+This means, most of all, that the security of your customers’ information is strong and their privacy is protected.

 Sometimes you can unwittingly help criminals who pose as your customers.
 Make sure your payment solution has the tools necessary to help identify the behaviors, either online or in person, that raise the right red flags.
 This of course includes EMV readiness at the point-of-sale.